 |It is true?
-Why?||本当？なぜ？||Hontō?
+Because?||本当？なぜ？||Hontō?
 Naze?|

 |Why does the moon shine at night?||どうして月は夜輝くのか||Dōshite tsuki wa yoru kagayaku no ka|

-|Why are people fooled by these schemes?||何でそんな安っぽいペテンにひっかかるんだ。||Nande son'na yasuppoi peten ni hikkakaru nda.|
+|Why are people deceived by these schemes?||何でそんな安っぽいペテンにひっかかるんだ。||Nande son'na yasuppoi peten ni hikkakaru nda.|

-|Take whatever you want.||欲しいものは何でも持っていきなさい。||Hoshī mono wa nandemo motte iki nasai.|
+|Take what you want.||欲しいものは何でも持っていきなさい。||Hoshī mono wa nandemo motte iki nasai.|

-The “what” ideogram has several readings such as: nani; nan; ka; na; do; i; ka.
-Some wonder when I will know that reading is nan instead of nani?
-Just watch if the next word starts with t, d or n, which in this case will be pronounced nan (Examples: Nanno 何の; Nandesuka 何ですか; Nande 何で; Nanto 何と).
+The ideogram of “what”Has several readings such as: nani; nan; ka; at; of; i; ka.
+Some wonder when I will know that reading is nan rather than nani?
+Just observe if the next word starts with t, d or n, in which case it will be pronounced nan (Examples: Nanno 何の; Nandesuka 何ですか; Nande 何で; Nanto 何と).

 If other particles follow the ideogram [何] as [が; を; も; ga; wo; mo] the reading will be nani.
 Of course, there are several exceptions for both cases, especially if what comes from the ideogram [何] is another kanji that forms a single word.
-There are cases where the two pronouns exist as in [何語], but beware that the meaning may change.
+There are cases where the two pronunciations exist as in [何語], but beware that the meaning may change.

-Using nani to ask what or how many
+Using nani [何] to ask what or how many

 |What's the number?||何番||nanban|